jadecobra/python_tdd_exercises/source/data_structures/dictionaries/calculator_vi.rst

 :red:`RED`: make it fail
 =================================================================================

-I add a new test to use a dictionary_ to test the :ref:`calculator<how to make a calculator>`
+I add a new test to use a dictionary_ to test the :ref:`calculator<how to make a calculator part 1>`

 .. code-block:: python
   :lineno-start: 119